 Elmer Adler Undergraduate Book Collecting Prize

-The personal essay is about a collection owned by the student.
-It should describe the thematic or artifactual nature of the collection and discuss with some specificity the unifying characteristics that have prompted the student to think of certain items as a collection.
-It should also convey a strong sense of the student’s motivations for collecting and what their particular collection means to them personally.
-The history of the collection, including collecting goals, acquisition methods, and milestones are of particular interest, as is a critical look at how the goals may have evolved over time and an outlook on the future development of the collection.
-Essays are judged in equal measures on the strength of the collection and the strength of the writing.
+The personal essay should reflect an actively-curated collection rather than merely describe the contents of the student's library.
+It should articulate the thematic or artifactual nature of the collection and discuss with some specificity the unifying characteristics that have prompted the student to think of certain items as a collection.
+It should also convey a strong sense of the student's motivations for collecting and what his or her particular collection means to the student personally.
+The history of the collection, including collecting goals, acquisition methods, and milestones, are of particular interest, as is a critical look at how the goals may have evolved over time and an outlook on the future development of the collection.
+Essays are judged in equal measure on the strength of the collection and the quality of the writing.

 First prize: $2000